-Legal, Wealth & Tax Advisory Committee
+Legal, Wealth & Tax Advisory Network

-By guiding philanthropic families, members of the Legal, Wealth & Tax Advisory Committee play a pivotal role in strengthening the power of New Jersey’s charitable organizations.
+By guiding philanthropic families, members of the Legal, Wealth & Tax Advisory Network play a pivotal role in strengthening the power of New Jersey’s charitable organizations.
 The Community Foundation works one-on-one with the below legal, wealth, and tax advisors to connect charitable clients with giving options that instill change in their communities and enduring values in their families.

 May 2017 Greg Singer, Sr. VP, Client Solutions & Norman Sanyour, Sr. VP, Investment Counselor; Capital Group Private Client Services